Need help with your landscape? Survey it!

-Since we no longer own our demonstration garden on Alessandro Blvd., we are using the funds from the sale of the garden to create a beautiful, sustainable landscape around our headquarters building at 14205 Meridian Parkway, Riverside.
-From late April through the summer the new irrigation and landscaping will be installed.
+Since we no longer own our demonstration garden on Alessandro Blvd., we used the funds from the sale of the garden to create a beautiful, sustainable landscape around our headquarters building at 14205 Meridian Parkway, Riverside.
+The new landscape was completed in 2019.

 In western Riverside County, 60% or more of typical residential water use goes to landscaping.
 This makes the landscape an ideal place to look for ways to save water.
 Check out the following for helpful ideas and resources: